 AssaultBikes don’t come fully assembled, but the process isn’t terrible.
 The frame and flywheel do come assembled, so you just have to attach the pedals, monitor, handles, and seat post.

 As a former CrossFit affiliate owner, Kate personally assembled half a dozen AssaultBike Classics.
 The process is pretty quick and easy, taking around 20 to 30 minutes.
 Because the bikes are non-motorized, there isn’t any electrical wiring to worry about.
-As a bonus, this means you can place them anywhere since you don’t need to be close to an electrical outlet!
+As a bonus, you can place them anywhere since you don’t need to be close to an electrical outlet!

 Customer Experience